Guelph, Ontario Tutoring Programs

 Get started with SchoolTutoring Academy's tutoring programs for Guelph, Ontario students.

-SchoolTutoring Academy’s tutoring programs for Guelph students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Guelph students start with a ACADEMIC ASSESSMENT with an Academic Director.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Guelph District Curriculum Used in Our In-Home Tutoring Programs

 The Ontario Curriculum is a comprehensive framework for teaching and learning which incorporates both core academics with innovative programs in non-traditional subjects.
 The curriculum has overseen the development of the language immersion programs, the outdoor education programs, and the high skills majors, all of which provide students with the drive to achieve.
 These programs integrate both core academics with other topics of focus so that students are able to gain knowledge in all subject areas.

 Educating Our Parents: Understanding the Guelph District Curriculum

 In Guelph, the public schools use the Ontario Curriculum as a framework that lays out the objectives and standards of learning in each subject area.
 The main core subjects all have discrete skills that a student needs to develop, and the Curriculum describes what all students should be learning.
 There are some assessments which are given across the province and serve to measure student proficiency in their subjects.
 Other assessments will be given in the classroom and enable students to work on projects individually or in groups.